 The primary responsibility of the Criminal Division of the United States Attorney’s Office is the prosecution of federal crimes in the District.
+The Ft.
+Mitchell and London Branch Offices are a part of the Criminal Division.

 Attorneys from the Division are active in the Project Safe Neighborhoods (PSN) initiative, Project Safe Childhood (PSC), and Appalachia High Intensity Drug Trafficking Area (HIDTA) Project.
 Project Safe Neighborhoods is a nationwide program designed to reduce firearm crimes and promote firearm safety.
 Project Safe Childhood is a Department of Justice initiative that aims to combat technology-facilitated sexual exploitation crimes against children.
 The Appalachia HIDTA provides resources to state and local law enforcement agencies who participate with federal authorities in multi-jurisdictional task forces dedicated to the investigation and prosecution of drug trafficking organizations.

-Kevin C. Dicken, Chief, Criminal Division, US Attorney's Office, Eastern District of Kentucky
+Ron L. Walker, Jr., Chief, Criminal Division, US Attorney's Office, Eastern District of Kentucky